Recent publications from the lab

 The dual fluoresence RNA-binding assay is used to measure the RNA-binding activity of a giving protein in cultured cells or organisms.
 In brief, the known or putative RBP is expressed as a fusion to eGFP and immunoprecipitated with the GFP_Trap_A single chain Lama alpaca-derived nanobody.
 The presence of RNA is revealed by hybridisation with oligo(dT) fused to a red or far red fluorophore.
 Thus, the red to green fluorescence ratio serves as a proxy or poly(A) RNA molecule per protein.
 This method can be adapted to mid-throughput experiments using the GFP_Multitrap, a GFP_Trap coated 96 well plate.

-We are happy to provide more details of this protocol as well as advise to implement them.
+We are happy to provide more details of these protocols as well as advise on how to implement them.

 Funds supporting our work